ndejong/pfsense_fauxapi/README.md

 ---
 ### config_patch
- - Allows the API user to patch the system configuration (using PHP `array_merge()` under the hood) with the existing system config
+ - Allows the API user to patch the system configuration with the existing system config
  - A **config_patch** call allows the API user to supply the partial configuration to be updated which is quite different to the **config_set** function which MUST provide the full configuration to be applied